khgaurav/angular19-portfolio/README.md

 ## 🦾 Project Overview
 A single-page reactive portfolio showcasing robotics projects and AI expertise, built with:
 - Angular 19 with Material Design components
-- GSAP/ScrollMagic for smooth scroll animations
+- Angular animations for smooth scroll animations
 - Docker containerization for deployment
 - Optimized for performance